phpDocumentor/phpDocumentor/docs/internals/adr/0001-input-and-output-formats.rst

 Provide:

 1. the concept of Input and Output formats in phpDocumentor itself by promoting the 'Guides' models
-2. Change the Twig writer to select the correct twig files based on extension, instead of selecting a different template
+2. Change the Twig writer to select the correct twig files based on extension, instead of selecting a different template.

 Model Input and Output formats
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

-TBW
+In the bigger picture, an input format dictates how that should be parsed (thus the workflow / pipeline associated
+with it) and an output format dictates the inverse; how it is rendered.
+If you look at it from this perspective, a
+Format is an instrumental part when you want to support multiple Inputs and Outputs.

+As such, an Input Format class and Output Format class should be introduced that will link a file type (i.e. extension)
+to a Pipeline that is used to parse or render that file-type.

 Change the Twig writer
 ~~~~~~~~~~~~~~~~~~~~~~